saifulislam88/kubernetes/A.Kubernetes-principle-concept/(A).Kubernetes Principle & Concept.md

-## Concepts on Kubernetes Native Objects - Short Brief
+## Kubernetes Native Objects

+In this article, we will explore Kubernetes objects together.
+Assuming you have created your Kubernetes cluster using one of the provided methods such as [Minikube](https://minikube.sigs.k8s.io/docs/start/?arch=%2Flinux%2Fx86-64%2Fstable%2Fbinary+download), ]Kind](https://kind.sigs.k8s.io/docs/user/quick-start/#installation), or [Kubeadm](https://github.com/saifulislam88/kubernetes/blob/main/B.k8s-cluster-setup-on-premises/A.Kubernetes-cluster-setup-on-Ubuntu-22.04.md), we can now dive into the world of Kubernetes objects.

 <div style="display: flex; justify-content: space-between;">
   <img src="https://github.com/saifulislam88/kubernetes/assets/68442870/334db1f0-3240-4e5e-b058-a2d908a1cb9e" alt="Image 1" style="width: 48%; height: 600px;">